When you see a neighborhood for the first time, the most important thing

 Notable & Unique: Modes of Transportation

-More people in Columbia Heights / Winston-Salem State U choose to walk to work each day
+In the Columbia Heights / Winston-Salem State U neighborhood, walking to work is a real

 Notable & Unique: Length of Commute